keorn/clj-ipfs-http-client/README.md

-IPFS API wrapper library in Clojure
+IPFS API wrapper in Clojure
 ===================================

 > A **very** simple wrapper for interacting with [IPFS](https://ipfs.io) API